trazok/gorbert/TechnicalReport.md

 •	Include discussion of problems encountered, accuracy of estimates
 •	Use figures and diagrams whenever possible

-# Conclusion and Future Work
+# Conclusions and Future Work
 As a result, I would consider the endeavor a success.
 •	Briefly summarize problem, approach and results
 •	Describe your conclusions and "lessons learned" regarding the results